The Robert Kennard, FAIA Award for Equity, Diversity & Inclusivity

 - Nominations may come directly from the AIA|LA Board of Directors or AIA|LA Staff, and the AIA|LA membership.

 - This online nomination form will allow AIA|LA members to nominate other members & member firms/organizations.
 The nominator/submittor serves as a reference or “vote of confidence” on behalf of the nominated.

 - Members may also self-nominate or nominate their own firm for consideration, but must provide another AIA member to serve as a reference for their submission.

-The 2019 recipient of the first-annual Robert Kennard, FAIA Award for Equity, Diversity & Inclusivity will be recognized alongside other Presidential Honorees on stage at the 2019 Design Award Ceremony in October.
+The 2020 recipient of the first-annual Robert Kennard, FAIA Award for Equity, Diversity & Inclusivity will be recognized alongside other Presidential Honorees at the 2020 Design Award Ceremony in October.

 About the AIA|LA Presidential Awards

 The Los Angeles Chapter of the American Institute of Architects (AIA|LA) has an enriched tradition of recognizing distinguished professionals with an annual allocation of AIA|LA Presidential and Board of Directors Awards.
 These Awards provide the foundations of what the Los Angeles Chapter stands for: recognition of excellence in design and to provide rewards for those individuals whose passion, talent and dedication make an undeniable and permanent contribution to our city’s built environment and our community.
 Honorees of the AIA|LA Presidential Awards shall be individuals, firms and organizations whose work and conduct exemplify and further the core values of the Chapter.
 These core values include: commitment to equity, diversity, inclusivity and human rights; architecture that strengthens our communities; sustainable and environmentally-conscious practices; providing economic opportunity; and advocacy for the profession at the social and political level.